-The dynamic nature of modern business environments has driven many organizations to adopt innovative technologies to reduce uncertainties and gain a competitive edge (Hwang, Ku, Yen, & Cheng, 2004).
-As the environment influences technology adoption decisions, firms are compelled to adapt their strategies, processes, and technological implementations to remain competitive (Curko, Bach, & Radonic, 2007).
-Studies have consistently found a strong relationship between competitive pressure and technology adoption (Alshamaila, Papagiannidis, & Li, , 2013).
+According to Hwang et al., (2004), the dynamic nature of modern business environments has driven many organizations to adopt innovative technologies to reduce uncertainties and gain a competitive edge.
+(Hwang, Ku, Yen, & Cheng, 2004).
+Further, Curko et al., (2007) noted as the environment influences technology adoption decisions, firms are compelled to adapt their strategies, processes, and technological implementations to remain competitive.
+(Curko, Bach, & Radonic, 2007).
+Studies have consistently found a strong relationship between competitive pressure and technology adoption, Alshamaila, et al., (2013).
 For instance, (Lu & Mazouz, 2000) studied data warehousing technology in medical device manufacturers and observed that IT adoption was directly related to the level of competitive pressure faced by firms.
-Another important factor is the IT knowledge and experience of owner-managers, which significantly affects IT adoption in SMEs (Boonsiritomachai W., 2014).
-(Thong, Yap, & Raman, 1996) suggested that owner-managers with greater IT knowledge are more inclined to adopt innovations, as their expertise reduces uncertainties associated with IT investments.
+Another important factor is the IT knowledge and experience of owner-managers, which significantly affects IT adoption in SMEs (Boonsiritomachai, 2014).
+Thong et al., (1996) suggested that owner-managers with greater IT knowledge are more inclined to adopt innovations, as their expertise reduces uncertainties associated with IT investments.
 This increased confidence subsequently lowers the risks of implementing IT solutions.
-(Thong, Yap, & Raman, 1996).
 Similarly, a study by (Palvia & Palvia, 1999) observed that owner-managers with advanced computer skills were more satisfied with IT implementation, whereas those with limited IT skills experienced lower satisfaction.
 A recent study, such as Chao and Chandra (2012) have corroborated these findings.
 Their survey of 217 small manufacturers and financial service organizations in the USA identified the IT knowledge of owner-managers as a key predictor of IT adoption and strategic alignment.
 However, they also found that advanced IT applications, including BI, face lower adoption rates among smaller firms due to critical resource constraints.